InsaneJetman/jetpack-alpha-levels/README.md

 These are the levels from Jetpack Alpha converted for regular Jetpack.

-The levels have been updated so that they have fuel and can all be finished.
+The levels have been updated so that they have fuel and can all be completed.

 Thanks to Ben_eXceL for creating and editing these.